 The sun was setting and the view of the lake changed from one minute to the other.

-But in the meantime, we enjoyed the amazing view we did have.
+But in the meantime, we enjoyed the amazing view that surrounded us.

 Next, we will take you on a hike in Owl Canyon.
 Until then, stay safe and happy.